roots in india

 learn about food yoga

-An individual’s creative expression of love and devotion using food as the medium
+An individual’s creative expression of love and devotion uses food as the medium.
+This can be how the food is prepared and how the meal is presented.

 An appreciation for the beauty and interconnectedness of all things, coupled with an unceasing awareness of the Energetic Source from which all things emanate.
 A food yogi considers the physical laws of good food combining as well as the more subtle laws of intention while preparing the meal.